ton-community/ton-docs/docs/develop/smart-contracts/messages.md

 We will start with the internal message layout.

-TL-B scheme, which describes messages that can be sent by smart contracts,is as follows:
+TL-B scheme, which describes messages that can be sent by smart contracts, is as follows:
 ```tlb
 message$_ {X:Type} info:CommonMsgInfoRelaxed
   init:(Maybe (Either StateInit ^StateInit))